Richard Hollingshead: Early life

-Invention of the Drive-in
+Invention of the drive-in

 In the early 1930s, he was working as a general sales manager in his father's automotive chemical company, Whiz Auto Products.
 According to one story, his mother was a large woman who was uncomfortable sitting in a regular movie theater.
 So he began experimenting at his home in Camden, New Jersey, using his car, a 1928 Kodak movie projector, and two sheets nailed between two trees for a screen.
 Eventually, he came up with a ramp in each parking space, so that patrons could elevate the front of their cars to see the screen without being blocked by other vehicles.
 He applied for a patent on August 6, 1932 and was granted number 1,909,537 on May 16, 1933.

 With three investors, his cousin John Smith, Edward Ellies, and Oliver Willets, he formed a company called Park-It Theatres, Inc.

 The building of the drive-in began when the patent was official on May 16.
 The construction workers were taken off the Pennsauken Township relief rolls with a salary of 40 cents per hour for skilled workers and 20 cents per hour for laborers.
 In under three weeks, construction of the theatre was completed.

 Their 400 acre "Automobile Movie Theatre" opened on Admiral Wilson Boulevard in Pennsauken Township NJ on June 6, 1933.
-The marquee title read "Drive-In Theatre" - "World’s First Sit In Your Car - See and Hear Movies".
+The marquee title read "Drive-In Theatre" - "World's First Sit In Your Car - See and Hear Movies".
 RCA Victor provided three six foot (1.8 m) by six foot speakers to go with the 40 foot (12 m) by 50 foot (15 m) screen.
 Following complaints from passengers in the rear of the theater lot, Hollingshead worked with RCA to design small speakers that could be mounted on cars and receive sound through a radio signal.
 The first movie screened was Wives Beware, starring Adolphe Menjou and having its second theatrical run.
 The charge was $0.25 per person and $0.25 per car, with 3 or more persons for $1.
 Hollingshead sold the theatre in 1935 and opened another one.

 Park-It Theatres licensed the concept to Loews Drive-In Theatres, Inc., but had trouble collecting royalties in 1937.
 Eventually, after Loews was taken to court, Hollingshead's patent was ruled invalid in 1950.

 Personal life

-According to the New Jersey State Census, Richard Milton Hollingshead married Elsa Hermine Collins on March 28, 1923 in Philadelphia.
-They had a son Richard Milton Hollingshead III born April 23, 1924 in Camden.
-He married Mary Reed and had three children including Richard Milton IV.
+According to the New Jersey State Census, Richard Milton Hollingshead married Elsa Hermine Collins on March 28, 1923, in Philadelphia.
+They had a son, Richard Milton Hollingshead III (born April 23, 1924, in Camden), who served as captain of the 1946 Yale Bulldogs football team.